 Become a MemberApply for our Teaching Bank Membership:

-We encourage creativity in presentation formats!
-And, like previous AppLS conferences, this conference will be collegial, inclusive, and supportive of your work.
 The conference will include 45-minute and 25-minute time slots.
-For the 45-minute time slots, we welcome interactive, panel (3-5 panelists), or roundtable (discussion-based) presentation proposals, as well as other format types.
+For the 45-minute time slots, we've welcomed interactive, panel (3-5 panelists), or roundtable (discussion-based) presentation proposals, as well as other format types.
 For the 25-minute time slots, we envision presenters adopting something like the 14-to-18-minute TED-style format of rehearsed presentations that center on one idea conveyed through narrative, with reserved time for audience questions.
 The conference will also include poster presentations where participants can showcase their ideas with a poster, slides, or through other multimedia.
-On the proposal form, please indicate either a preference for a particular format or your willingness that we accept your proposal in any of the formats and time constraints.

 To allow greater flexibility for those interested in submitting a proposal, the Program Committee has established two submission deadlines:

-The Committee will also consider proposals submitted by the Extended Deadline, February 7, 2025, by 11:59 p.m.
+The Committee is also considering proposals submitted by the Extended Deadline, February 7, 2025, by 11:59 p.m.
 Pacific Standard Time and will review these proposals by the first week of March.
+Presenters will be notified by the end of March.

 All selected presenters will be expected to present in person.
 Additionally, presenters will be required to pay the conference registration fee and cover their own costs for travel and accommodations.
 The 2025 conference will begin with a reception in the late afternoon of July 9, 2025, and there may be one or two sets of presentations beforehand.
 The next two days, July 10-11, 2025, will be devoted to a plenary session and presentations given in concurrent sessions.